-Our ability to seek external debt financing, to the extent that it is available under current market conditions, is further subject to the asset coverage limitations of the 1940 Act, which require us to have an asset coverage (as defined in Sections 18 and 61 of the 1940 Act) of at least 200% on our "senior securities representing indebtedness" and our "senior securities that are stock."
-As of December 31, 2017, our asset coverage on our "senior securities representing indebtedness" was 310.4% and our asset coverage on our "senior securities that are stock" was 222.4%.
+Our ability to seek external debt financing, to the extent that it is available under current market conditions, is further subject to the asset coverage limitations of the 1940 Act, which require us to have an asset coverage (as defined in Sections 18 and 61 of the 1940 Act) of at least 200% (currently) or 150% (effective April 10, 2019; Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-Recent Developments-Small Business Credit Availability Act" for a discussion of changes to the asset coverage requirements pursuant to the Small Business Credit Availability Act) on our "senior securities representing indebtedness" and our "senior securities that are stock."

+As of March 31, 2018, our asset coverage on our "senior securities representing indebtedness" was 318.4% and our asset coverage on our "senior securities that are stock" was 226.8%.